2015-16 EECS and Materials Science & Engineering

-For students interested in materials and devices, a double major in EECS/MSE can be valuable.
+For students interested in materials and devices, a joint major in EECS/MSE can be valuable.
 The program combines the study of materials from a broad perspective, as taught in MSE, with the study of their applications in electronic devices and circuits, as taught in EECS.
-Students selecting this double major program have two Faculty Advisors, Professors Lutgard De Jonghe in MSE and Ali Javey in EECS.
+Students selecting this joint major program have two Faculty Advisors, Professors Lutgard De Jonghe in MSE and Ali Javey in EECS.

 |Chemistry 1A and 1AL- General Chemistry or Chemistry 4A- General Chemistry and Quantitative Analysis(1)||4||–|